jamesnulliu/VSC-CMake-CXX-Project-Template/README.md

-# vsc-cpp-template
+# VSC-CMake-CXX-Project-Template
-A Template of C++ Project Managed By CMake and VSCode
+A Template of Cross-Platform CMake-C++ Project for Visual Studio Code with Github Actions CI/CD.

 ## How to Build